bugdb/bugdb.github.io/README.md

 # Bug Database

-This survey was conducted by Daniel Pimentel and Marcos Paulo in IC (Institute of Computing) - UFAL based on 42 bugs found in Kernel Linux on research by http://vbdb.itu.dk.
+This survey was conducted by Daniel Pimentel and Marcos Paulo in IC (Institute of Computing / UFAL) based on 42 bugs found in Kernel Linux and 30 bugs in GCC